Notable People

 It is easy to read her long Las Vegas run as a move into safe respectability.
 That misses the point.

 Her site notes that she opened in Las Vegas in June 2000, sold nearly two million tickets over a long run, grossed more than a hundred million dollars, and became the longest-running solo female comedy show in the city's history.
-Those are not just market numbers.
-They are evidence that a highly controlled comic voice can survive repetition without burning out.
+Those are market numbers and evidence that a highly controlled comic voice can survive repetition without burning out.

 Las Vegas is often imagined as a place where acts go to become wallpaper.
 Rudner used it differently.
 She turned it into a proving ground for a style that depends on exact phrasing and durable persona rather than topical churn or shock.
 If an act built on small tonal turns can fill rooms for years, that says something serious about craft.

 It also says something about audience hunger.
-People wanted the intelligence, not just the decor.
+People wanted the intelligence as much as the decor.

 She expanded the act without abandoning the voice